Handling Poultry Tips

 Things you may have known or forgotten.
 Courtesy of (FSIS) USDA Summer Food Handling.

-- Warm temperatures increase the risk for foodborne illness, which can spoil cookouts and picnics.
+- Firstly, warm temperatures increase the risk for foodborne illness.

 - The time and temperature relationship: Perishable foods (e.g. milk, dairy products, eggs, beef, pork, poultry, fish, seafood, other moist high protein foods or dishes containing these ingredients) should be kept cold (at or below 41º F) or hot (at or above 140º F).